microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot_getteamsdeviceusageusercounts.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get the number of daily unique users by device type.
+Get the number of Microsoft Teams daily unique users by device type.

 ## Permissions